Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 ## Passing Information

 Functions usually require information to be provided or sent to it to do its task.
 When a function requires information, it is constructed with one or more **parameters**.
 Parameter is a fancy term used that essentially means a variable.

-For example, if we create a function that is responsible for displaying the date and time in a standard ISO 8601 format (YYYY-MM-DD HH:MM:SS), the function would require all six of those specific parts to be sent:
+For example, if we create a function that is responsible for displaying the date and time in a standard ISO 8601 format (YYYY-MM-DD HH:MM:SS), the function would require all six of those specific parts of data to be supplied:

 ```
 DisplayDateTime (year, month, day, hour, minute, second)